-Local Planning 2

-Staff Contact: Ms S. Thompson

-Prerequisites: PLAN1131 and PLAN1151 Corequisite: PLAN1162
+Local Planning 2 Staff Contact: Ms S. Thompson C9 S2 Prerequisites: PLAN1131 and PLAN1151 Corequisites: PLAN1162

-The subject focuses on the concept of the humane city and on the detail of living in urban communities.
+The subject focuses on the concept of the humane city and on diversity and difference within urban communities.
 The subject aims to develop an understanding of the nature of different community groups, their characteristics, special needs and difficulties.
-Planning policy is critically assessed in terms of its ability to respond to different community groups.
+Planning policy is critically assessed in terms of its ability to respond to these groups.
 Practical skills and research approaches are explored; better communication in conflict situations is developed.
 The subject is undertaken by a series of lectures, site visits, critical readings, practical exercises and seminars.